playwrigkt/skript/README.md

                Skript.identity<I, ApplicationStage<ChatroomOperationProps>>()
                        .map { it.getChatroomId() }
                        .query(GetChatRoom)
-                       .mapWithStage { chatroom, stage -> stage.getStageProps().useChatroom(chatroom) })
+                       .mapWithTroupe { chatroom, troupe -> troupe.getStageProps().useChatroom(chatroom) })
 ```

 `updateStage` is a special task that doesn't transform a task it is
-chained to and only operates on the stage.
+chained to and only operates on the troupe.
 In this example, the StageProps
 are mutable.

 ### Swapping out implementations